armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 ##  Delete an account
 `DELETE /armory/accounts/{accountName}`

-Remove an account defined in Clouddriver from an Agent.
+Remove a Clouddriver defined account from an Agent.

 # Response
 If the request is successful a 200 response code is returned.
 If a 400 response is returned the account name is not defined in Clouddriver.